SKNahin/Unified-BART/README.md

-# BERT Semi-Supervised Model Repository
+# Unified-BART : Multi-purpose Text Classification and Generation Model

 This repository contains a complete setup for training and evaluating a Unified BART model using custom dataset handling and trainer modifications.
 (The checkpoints and data is not included in the repository yet.
 It will be released soon.)